 Welcome to IMSD!

 The NC State Initiative for Maximizing Student Diversity (IMSD) is a program funded by the National Institutes of Health.
-To reduce healthcare disparities and to bring critical social and cultural perspectives to bear on issues related to biomedical and behavioral research among groups who are typically underrepresented in the research arena, diversity among research professionals is crucial.
+To reduce healthcare disparities and to bring critical social and cultural perspectives on issues related to biomedical and behavioral research among groups who are typically underrepresented in the research arena, diversity among research professionals is crucial.
 This program seeks to promote and achieve a diverse biomedical and behavioral science workforce and recognizes the importance of effectively advancing knowledge and creating innovative technologies and treatments.

 The IMSD Tier System